1. Home

 Pricing

-Respond.io's growth plan is priced at $159 per month.
-It offers seats for 10 users along with unlimited AI agent usage and access to advanced automation.
+Respond.io's growth plan is priced at $199 per month.
+It offers seats for 10 users along with unlimited AI Agent usage and access to advanced automation.
+Pricing is more predictable than many usage-led tools because AI Agent usage is included within plan AI credit limits, but teams should still forecast seat growth and any advanced workflow requirements as they scale.

 Intercom